 Late spring, winter or early autumn (June to October) are often mentioned as the best seasons to visit Cairns.
-Many Australians escape winter in the south of the country by flying up to North Queensland.
+Many locals escape winter in the south of Australia by flying up to North Queensland.

 During winter, you’ll have to wear a thicker wetsuit to avoid being cold outside the water when canyoning in Cairns.
 However, it will still be warmer than most canyoning destinations.